The perfect Act of Contrition prayer is from the 1885 Baltimore Catechism.

 I treasure having learned it in grade school because it really seemed to "cover" everything: my love for God, my love for family, and my true sorrow for all my sins.

-Learning the perfect Act of Contrition is easy when you have someone to help you or when you have an audio recording as with St. Anne's Helper Downloads and CDs.
+Learning it is easy when you have someone to help you, or when you have an audio recording as with St. Anne's Helper Downloads and CDs.

-I like to be sure to teach it to our little ones long before I teach the other Acts as they are so similar that it can be confusing for little ones to learn the others before their first confession.
+Be sure to teach it to your little ones long before you teach the other Acts as they are so similar that it can be confusing for little ones to learn the other prayers before their first confession.

 It covers the contrition necessary to cover a mortal sin till the penitent can go to sacramental Confession.
 In this way it is one of the most important Catholic prayers when one is in danger of death!

 What makes it perfect?

 It is a perfect act because

 You can help your children review all of these prayers with our downloads.
 Order our audio catechism downloads, printable worksheets, and coloring pages here.

 Use printables in your Roman Catholic catechism class, Faith formation, or Sunday school lesson; Pin a picture to remember Saint Anne's Helper; and share with family and friends on Facebook.
 Thank you so much!